Please note: This post contains affiliate links.

 Living up to the hype, the Land of Fire and Ice will boggle your mind with its unexpected surprises.

-Camping maximizes flexibility, allowing you to chase the light.
+TIP: Camping maximizes flexibility, allowing you to chase the light.
 Living like a vampire, sleeping during the day and photographing at night, is best.
-It optimizes your chances for mind-blowing light and minimizes crowds.
+It optimizes your chances for mind-blowing light and minimizes crowds in some of the more popular Iceland photography spots.

 Experiencing Midnight Sun and “golden hour” conditions for six hours is a photographers’ dream.
 Despite an 11:30PM sunset and 3:30AM sunrise, the sun never dips below Iceland’s horizon, providing a stunning kaleidoscope of colors.